 - Student should carry out project work in a group which is formed in the VII semester.
-Student must select group members from the same section as they belong to and select a faculty member from department of CSE as aninternal project guide based on research domain and expertise.
-Student may optionally also select external guide bearing domain expertise from different departments within University and Industry to carry out multidisciplinary project. - Student group must propose a project title, after consultation with guides and after carrying out a literature survey.
-The proposed title must be submitted in form a document (synopsis) that contains the proposed title of the project, an abstract, Introduction, Survey, Feasibility, and cost estimation to carry out the project. - Further with the help of respective guide, each student group have to the literature review based on the literature survey, identify the research gaps in the selected research/project domain, and then finalize the problem statement and objectives for the project. - Each student groups shall be reviewed and evaluated in two reviews through the semester.
+Student must select group members from the same section as they belong to and select a faculty member from School of CSE as aninternal project guide based on research domain and expertise.
+Student may optionally also select external guide bearing domain expertise from different Schools within University and Industry to carry out multidisciplinary project. - Student group must propose a project title, after consultation with guides and after carrying out a literature survey.
+The proposed title must be submitted in form a document (synopsis) that contains the proposed title of the project, an abstract, Introduction, Survey, Feasibility, and cost estimation to carry out the project. - Further with the help of respective guide, each student group have to the literature review based on the literature survey, identify the research gaps in the selected research/project domain, and then finalize the problem statement and objectives for the project. - Each student groups shall be reviewed and evaluated in two reviews through the semester. - Review 1 shall be on the presentation of the synopsis and justification of the title and feasibility of the project - Review 2 shall be on the presentation on the literature survey carried out.

-• Review 1 shall be on the presentation of the synopsis and justification of the title and feasibility of the project • Review 2 shall be on the presentation on the literature survey carried out.
 Finally, the Capstone-Project Phase-1 shall conclude with each project group apply for idea patent or copyright and publish a survey paper in SCOPUS indexed journals, write research proposals for fundings from various governmental organizations or industries

-Course Title Interns hip/Global Certification Cours se Туре нс Course Code B20EF0702 Credits 3 Class VII Semester Course TLP Theory Credits 0 Contact Hours Work Load Cla Total Number of Classes Per Semester Assessment in Weightage Structure Practice 3 6 6 Theory Practical CIE SEE Total 3 6 6 0 78 50 50
+Course Title Intern ship/Global Certification Cours se Туре НС Course Code B20EF0702 Credits 3 C lass VII Semester Course TLP Credits Contact Hours Work Load Total Number of Classes ment in Structure Theory 0 0 0 Per Se emester Weightage Practice 3 6 6 Theory Practical CIE SEE - - - - Total 3 6 6 6 78 50 50